Fossil Ridge Park

-Fossil Ridge Park is a public park in Sherman Oaks, Los Angeles County, California.
-It is owned by the Santa Monica Mountains Conservancy.
+Fossil Ridge Park is a public property in Sherman Oaks, Los Angeles County, California.
+It is owned by the Santa Monica Mountains Conservancy, which is a California state agency.

 Location

 It is located on the corner of Mulholland Drive and Beverly Glen Boulevard in Sherman Oaks, a neighbourhood of the city of Los Angeles.

 At the northern end of the park is the Buckley School, a private school.
 On the east side is Mulholland Estates, a gated community.
 Access to the park used to be blocked by security guards at Mulholland Estates.
 However, since 2011, members of the public are allowed to drive or walk on Westpark Road, which is inside Mulholland Estates, to have access to the park.
 However, parking on Westpark Road is not allowed.

-Since 2002, it has been adjacent to the new Oak Forest Canyon Natural Area, also owned by the Santa Monica Mountains Conservancy.
+Since 2002, it has been adjacent to the Oak Forest Canyon Natural Area that is also owned by the Santa Monica Mountains Conservancy.
 Oak Forest Canyon was purchased to facilitate access to Fossil Ridge Park.